-The Contractor must comply with Federal performance measures and levels that may be identified and developed by CMS or those developed in consultation with AHCCCS and/or other relevant stakeholders.
+The Contractor shall evaluate State and Federal performance measures that may be identified and developed by CMS or those developed in consultation with AHCCCS and/or other relevant stakeholders.
 CMS has been working in partnership with states in developing core performance measures for Medicaid and CHIP programs.
 As the Core Measure sets are implemented, performance measures required by AHCCCS may be updated to include these measures.
 Additionally, AHCCCS may add measures specific to End of Life Care.
+In addition, the Contractor shall evaluate performance based on sub-categories of populations, when requested to do such.

-AHCCCS may utilize a hybrid or other methodologies for collecting and reporting performance measure rates, as allowed by the NCQA, for selected Healthcare Effectiveness Data and Information Set (HEDIS) measures or as allowed by other entities for nationally recognized measure sets.
-The Contractor shall collect data from medical records, electronic records or through approved processes such as those utilizing a health information exchange and provide these data with supporting documentation, as instructed by AHCCCS, for each hybrid measure.
+AHCCCS may utilize a hybrid or other methodologies for collecting and reporting performance measure rates, as allowed by the National committee for Quality Assurance (NCQA), for selected Healthcare Effectiveness Data and Information Set (HEDIS) measures or as allowed by other entities for nationally recognized measure sets.
+The Contractor shall collect data from medical records, electronic records, or through approved processes such as those utilizing a health information exchange and provide these data with supporting documentation, as instructed by AHCCCS, for each hybrid measure.
 The number of records that each Contractor collects will be based on HEDIS, External Quality Review Organization (EQRO), or other sampling guidelines and may be affected by the Contractor's previous performance rate for the measure being collected.
+The Contractor shall comply with and implement the hybrid methodology data collection as directed by AHCCCS.

 The Contractor shall have a process in place for monitoring performance measure rates.
 The Contractor shall utilize a standard methodology established or adopted by AHCCCS for measurement of each required performance measure.
-The Contractor's QM/PI Program will report its measured performance on an ongoing basis to its Administration.
-The Contractor performance measure monitoring results shall also be reported to AHCCCS in conjunction with its EPSDT Improvement and Adult Quarterly Monitoring Report.
+The Contractor's QM/PI Program will report its measured performance on an ongoing basis to Contractor leadership and stakeholders.
+The Contractor performance measure monitoring results shall also be reported to AHCCCS in conjunction with its EPSDT Improvement and Adult Quarterly Monitoring Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-The Contractor must meet AHCCCS stated Minimum Performance Standards (MPS) for each population/eligibility category for which AHCCCS reports results.
+The Contractor must meet and sustain the AHCCCS stated Minimum Performance Standards (MPS) for each population/eligibility category for which AHCCCS reports results.
 AHCCCS-reported rates are the official rates utilized for determination of Contractor compliance with performance requirements.
 It is equally important that, in addition to meeting the contractual MPS, the Contractor continually improve performance measure outcomes from year to year.
-Contractor calculated and/or reported rates will be used strictly for monitoring Contractor actions and not for official reporting or for consideration in corrective action purposes.
+Contractor calculated and/or reported rates will be used strictly for monitoring Contractor actions and not for official reporting.

 Minimum Performance Standard: A Minimum Performance Standard (MPS) is the minimal expected level of performance by the Contractor.
-If a Contractor does not achieve this standard, the Contractor will be required to submit a CAP and may be subject to a sanction of up to \$100,000 dollars for each deficient measure.
+If a Contractor does not achieve standards per AHCCCS official reporting, the Contractor will be required to submit a Corrective Action Plan and may be subject to regulatory action, which may include a sanction, for each deficient measure.
+See AMPM Policy 970.